vanchann/library_application/README.md

                 video/
-                        library.xml   # Will be generated programmatically by VideoManager class library.xsd   # Will be generated programmatically by VideoManager class testing/                      # More tests will be added while still in development. library/
+                        library.xml   # Will be generated programmatically by VideoManager class library.xsd   # Will be generated programmatically by VideoManager class testing/                      # Testing is not exhaustive nor complete at this time. library/
                         __init__.py
                         test_game_management.py